coin-or/coin-or.github.io/pages/user/user_introduction.md

 We are working on some other better ways of getting binaries, such as conda packages, and will keep this README updated as things progress.
-For now, various conda recipes are vavilable if you search, e.g., [here](https://anaconda.org/search?q=cbc).
+For now, various conda recipes are available if you search, e.g., [here](https://anaconda.org/search?q=cbc).
 Some other platform-specific ways of obtaining binaries are listed next.